johnsonandjohnson/Bodiless-JS/packages/cx-elements/doc/CX_Elements.md

 };
 ```

-### Using CX Element Tokens, but Customizing for Site-Specific Typography
+### Using Vital Element Tokens, but Customizing for Site-Specific Typography

 The Site Builder may need to override a specific token, or a specific set of tokens, and the
 following is a how-to guide to apply the [best methodology](./CX_SiteTypography) for doing so.